Frequently Asked Questions

 Directors: Directors Wendi and Scott Adair work directly with campers.
 Wendi often teaches the written expression class and manages the daily happenings at camp.
 Scott prepares meals and leads the culinary arts program.
-In addition, both Wendi and Scott attend overnight excursion events.
+At least one director will be on campus during camp operations and attend any off-campus excursions.

 Counselors: Our counselors are between the ages of 17 and 23.
 They undergo an in-depth interview process, including meeting with the director, background checks, and character references.
 Counselors are responsible for the day-to-day care of campers, activity planning, Bible devotions, establishing trusting relationships, and so much more.
 Before camp, counselors complete a four-day training that prepares them for successful and safe interactions with campers.